stathismorr/space-runner/README.md

 # Space Runner

 Space Runner is a web-based game , created using HTML, CSS and Javascript.
-The player controls a ball that must avoid shooting stars.
+The player controls a spaceship that must avoid shooting stars.

 https://stathismorr.github.io/space-runner/